CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

 Wildcard certificates and self-signed certificates can also be used.
 However, self-signed certificates are not recommended for production instances.
 Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].
+If a self-signed is used, the Root Certification Authority (CA) certificate will need to be [imported][Import Root CA] prior to running the installation, otherwise validation of the URL will fail.

-You can import the certificate automatically by setting the `ImportCertificate` parameter to `$true` in [Configure Cortex Gateway Installation Script][] or you can import it manually.
+You can import the certificate automatically by setting the `ImportCertificate` parameter to `$true` in [Configure Cortex Gateway Installation Script][] or you can import it [manually][Import Certificate Manually].

+#### Import Root CA Certificate
+{{% alert title="Note" %}}This step is only required if using a self-signed certificate.{{% /alert %}}

+In order to import the Root CA certificate, ensure that the file is in a known location on this server and complete the following steps:

+1. Using Windows File Explorer navigate to the location of the Root CA certificate file.
+1. Double click on the Root CA Certificate file to import the certificate into the Windows Certificate Store.
+Perform the following steps:
+    1. Select `Local Machine` then click `Next`.
+    1. Click `Next`.
+    1. Enter the Export Password which the certificate was generated with then click `Next`.
+    1. Select `Place all certificates in the following store`.
+    1. Click `Browse…`.
+    1. Select `Trusted Root Certification Authorities`, click `OK` then click `Next`.
+    1. Click `Finish`.

 #### Import Certificate Manually

 {{% alert title="Note" %}}If the certificate is being imported manually it is necessary to allocate it a {{< ahref "Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" "Friendly Name" >}} after.{{% /alert %}}

 To import the certificate manually follow the below steps:

 1. Locate the certificate file on the machine and right-click on the file.